 An RSS feed is a file used by RSS readers like Feedly to display the latest content from your site.
 Usually the last 10 posts.
 The idea is for people to read your latest content without visiting your blog.

 This is something to remember when it comes to creating content for your site.
 There are times when publishing a page is better than publishing a post, and vice-versa.
-If you don’t know what a typical RSS feed looks like, click here to see the RSS feed for this site.

 5. Pages do not display the publication date (posts do)

 It makes sense for posts to display the publication date as it helps readers decide if the content is fresh or old and out of date.
 This is particularly true for ever-changing sectors such as SEO and technology.

 By default, WordPress displays the publication date of each post.
 If the date doesn’t show on your site, it’s probably a result of the theme you’re using.

 If the theme you use shows the date, but you want to remove it, you will have to use a plugin or hack the code.